SamuelFe/focus_window/README.md

 I still want to use Openbox but I want be able to change focus the way Tiling Window Managers do (or the closest possivle).

-# Target usability
+# Usability
 `focus_window --left` change focus to window at left

 `focus_window --right` change focus to window at right

-`focus_window --up` change focus to window at up
+`focus_window --up` change focus to upper window

-`focus_window --down` change focus to window at down
+`focus_window --down` change focus to window below

+# Installation
+1. Put the script in yout path, moving it to `/usr/local/bin/` may do the trick
+2. Set bindings to the commands accordingly to your settup (or with `sxhkd` for for an independent aproach)